 (The alternative is to simply erase the entire router configuration using write erase, and then reload the router and start again, completing all steps of Module 1 up to Step 11.
-Or copying the configuration you saved at the end of Step 11, just prior to starting the OSPF configuration.
-Which you probably forgot to do, even with both the lab instructor and these written notes telling you to do so.)
+Or copying the

-4. Configure IPv6 OSPF on the routers within each AS.
-In each AS configure IPv6 OSPF routing.
+4. Configure OSPF on the routers within each AS.
+In each AS configure OSPF routing.
 This means that networks for the links to each member in the AS must be entered in OSPF via the network statement.
 All the routers in an AS will be in the same OSPF area 0 and use the same OSPF process ID.
 For example, Router 1, with two interfaces connecting to other routers in their AS, would have the following: